AREAL BÖHLER

 Saskia Tamara Kaiser lives and works in Bonn and Düsseldorf.
 Since 2019, the originally trained glass painter is now studying sculpture in the class of Prof. Gregor Schneider at the Kunstakademie Düsseldorf.
 Her works have been widely exhibited and performed, most recently at Kunstmuseum Solingen, Künstlerverein Malkasten Düsseldorf, Kunstpalast Düsseldorf, Live Lab Studios Düsseldorf, and the Diözesanmuseum Rottenburg.

-The first of four solo shows in 2025 kicks off on Thursday, April 10, featuring Kosovar artist, journalist, and activist Dardan Zhegrova (b.
+The first of four solo shows in 2025 kicked off on Thursday, April 10, featuring Kosovar artist, journalist, and activist Dardan Zhegrova (b.
 1991, Pristina).

 Dardan Zhegrova's work spans sculpture, painting, performance, video, and sound art.
 At Vitrine am Wasserturm, he presents a new site-specific piece from his series of larger than life-sized, hand-sewn puppet figures, the so-called Hybrids, adorned with colorful drawings.
 Displayed in various poses, these amorphous sculptures explore concepts such as self-perception, otherness, role shifts, and identity formation.
 They are rooted in Zhegrova’s childhood experiences between his mother's seamstress job and the renowned Dodona puppet theater in Prishtina.
 During the Yugoslav wars of the 1990s, Dodona became a sanctuary of cultural resistance and preservation for the Albanian community.
 Against this backdrop, Zhegrova’s Hybrids evoke spheres of emotions, historical perspectives, and, ultimately, an open dialogue with the viewer.